riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

   <img src="../assets/revision-level-3.png" alt="">
   <figcaption>Level 3, Integration Details example - <a href="https://my.revision.app/diagram/RmXsxDtuAEHy">https://my.revision.app/diagram/RmXsxDtuAEHy</a>.
 Shows a detailed view of how product master data in moved between one system to another.</figcaption>
 </figure>

+## Diagramming tool

+The example diagrams in this post is created using [Revision](https://revision.app).